Cosmian/cloudproof-big-data/README.md

 (department::marketing | department::HR) & (country::France | country::Spain)`
 ```

-When policy attributes of a transaction make the expression `true`, the transaction can be decrypted.
+When policy attributes of a record make the expression `true`, the record can be decrypted.

 ## Software